Toe systolic blood pressure

 Clinical tests on 200 patients performed at the Nimes University hospital have demonstrated the reliability of the SysToe compared to laser Doppler.
 This study is published in "European Journal of Vascular and Endovascular Surgery" .

-In less than two minutes, the toe pressure is available on the screen as well as the systolic pressure index if the brachial pressure is known.
+In less than two minutes, the systolic pressure is available on the screen as well as the systolic pressure index if the brachial pressure is known.
+The pressure index is the toe brachial index ( TBI or TBPI) or the finger brachial index (FBI) depending on the considered extremity.

 Comparison with ankle pressure

-The toe systolic pressure shows a good agreement with the ankle systolic pressure but it has the advantage of remaining measurable and reliable in patients with calcification lesions of the arterial wall.
+Toe systolic pressure shows a good agreement with ankle systolic pressure but it has the advantage of remaining measurable and reliable in patients with calcification lesions of the arterial wall.

-For diabetic foot, ABI greater than 0.6 has little predictive value and needs to be replaced or supplemented by TBI.
+For diabetic foot, Ankle Brachial Index (ABI) greater than 0.6 has little predictive value and needs to be replaced or supplemented by TBI.